NewViewNewBeginning/Project-02-Code-Institute/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on how to implement modal [Modal](https://www.youtube.com/watch?v=XH5OW46yO8I)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media